In early December, Donald Trump’s tie made social media waves when gust of wind blew it back to reveal a piece of Scotch tape.

-Yes, the soon-to-be leader of the free world, who presumably has a team of stylists, personal shoppers, and experts available to him at all times (also, lots of money), is hitting up OfficeMax for his fashion accessories.
-While no one’s claiming it’s the most egregious of Trump’s missteps, Twitter is joking that #TapeGate is a sure sign that our country’s in trouble.
+#TapeGate trended on Twitter and people wondered how the soon-to-be leader of the free world, who presumably has a team of stylists, personal shoppers, and experts available to him at all times (also: lots of money), was hitting up OfficeMax to solve his fashion problems.

 as you can see, there is, in fact, a little loop for him to put the skinny part through, it’s just that the skinny part doesn’t reach pic.twitter.com/bD7uZY2uGp